smart-village-solutions/smart-village-app-app/docs/AR.md

 To download the 3D Model from the settings screen:

-- **Note:** To avoid an error in the settings page, please manually add the id of the tour you added tourstopp to the id section in line 247 of the `SettingsScreen`.
+- **Note:** In order to avoid an error on the settings page, please open an object called `ar` in the `settings` object in `globalSettings` and write the id of the tour you added tourstopp with the key `tourId`.

 1. Go to the settings page of the application.
 2. Select `AR Settings`.